ioly/ioly/README.md

 3. Activate module
 4. That´s it!

 Installation with Composer or using console?
-No problem! ;-) [Installation instructions](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/Installation)
+No problem! ;-) [Read more](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/Installation)

 ## Usage